MTarun77/Decentralized-File-sharing-network/README.md

 Search for a file basically searches for the matching file using file name and search query.
 Other functionalities include media player(audio and video).

+#How to run:
+Load the project into android studio
+Establish the firebase connec tion
+Run the application in Two different android devices Now you will be able to upload or download the files that are mutually accepted.